Ketamine Treatment for Anxiety Near Me

 Will I Lose Consciousness During a Ketamine Therapy Session?

-No, a patient does not lose consciousness during their ketamine therapy session; your mind will be actively engaged throughout.
-A typical dose of ketamine for outpatient treatment is less than the dose used in operating rooms for surgical procedures.
-While the feeling you experience will likely be pleasurable and calming, there may be some slight differences in the overall experience for different patient, with some experiencing a dissociative (out-of-body) feeling, though is also typically found to be a pleasurable experience, as indicated by the patient.
+No, a patient does not lose consciousness during their ketamine therapy session; their mind will be actively engaged throughout.
+A typical dose of ketamine for outpatient treatment is less than that used in operating rooms for surgical procedures.
+While the feeling you experience will likely be pleasurable and calming, there may be some slight differences in the overall experience for different patients, with some experiencing a dissociative (out-of-body) feeling, though is also typically found to be a pleasurable experience, as indicated by the patient.

 Conclusion